mmiermans/experimenter-docs/docs/getting-started/for-product.md

 *  There are several weekly touchpoints [Office Hours](https://mana.mozilla.org/wiki/display/DATA/Office+Hours) for in person assistance from subject matter experts in different areas.
 *  If you are confused on any aspect - that's expected the first few experiments until you've gotten the rhythm.
 Ask in the #ask-experimenter Slack channel - it is an open community of support from several disciplines.

+## To determine your telmetry needs

+## To check feature configuration

+## To verify targeting availability